NUWiNS/ifip2024_year_long_5G_uplink_study/README.md

-# [IFIP Networking '24] Performance of Cellular Networks on the Wheels
+# [IFIP Networking '24] How Mature is 5G Deployment?
+A Cross-Sectional, Year-Long Study of 5G Uplink Performance

 In this repository, we release the dataset and scripts used in the IFIP Networking '24 paper, *How Mature is 5G Deployment?
 A Cross-Sectional, Year-Long Study of 5G Uplink Performance*.